rouskinlab/seismic-rna/docs/_sources/manuals/inputs.rst.txt

-Listing Input Files
+List Input Files
 ========================================================================

 For commands that take a list of input files as positional arguments, these files can be given in three ways -- or combinations thereof -- so that you can choose a convenient method to list the input files.

-General methods to list input files as positional arguments
+How to list input files
 ------------------------------------------------------------------------

 - If you have a small number of input files, then the easiest method is